1986webdeveloper/Code-Examples/Laravel/paypal-laravel/readme.md

+# Paypal IPN in Laravel 5.3

-# This is a very simple and easy demo to integrate Paypal IPN method in laravel 5.3, which is mainly for beginners.
+This is a very simple and easy demo to integrate Paypal IPN method in laravel 5.3, which is mainly for beginners.

 ## Features ##